princeton-nlp/CoFiPruning/README.md

 ## Bugs or Questions?
-If you have any questions related to the code or the paper, feel free to email Mengzhou (mengzhou@cs.princeton.edu) and Zexuan (zzhong@mails.tsinghua.edu.cn).
+If you have any questions related to the code or the paper, feel free to email Mengzhou (mengzhou@princeton.edu) and Zexuan (zzhong@princeton.edu).
 If you encounter any problems when using the code, or want to report a bug, you can open an issue.
 Please try to specify the problem with details so we can help you better and quicker!

 ## Citation